 Then, it will automatically track it, and all you need to do is look through the eyepiece, and you’ll be able to see it.
 Then, you just operate the telescope with the keypad control on the side.

 One of the great advantages of this telescope is that it has a compact design that makes it easy to handle, pack away and take anywhere with you, whether that’s for traveling or for using it in the field.

 One of the most impressive features of this telescope is its optical performance.

-This telescope has an 8” primary mirror which makes it oh so easy to spot objects.
+This telescope has an 8-inch primary mirror, which makes it oh-so-easy to spot objects.
 You are able to spot planets such as Pluto with magnitude 14 on this telescope!

 Celestron boasts its own Starbright coating that brings you better light transmission for clearer images and much more accurate focus with next to no aberrations.

 With its long focal length, you’ll have great viewing and some wonderful magnifications.
 This works so well because the Celestron NexStar 8SE gathers up to 77% more light than other NexStar models due to the longer optical tube.

 This will ensure that the larger aperture of this telescope allows you to see galaxies and nebulae in impressive detail, with high magnification, which is perfect for observing planets and the Moon comfortably and easily.

 When it comes to optics, you cannot go wrong with the Celestron NexStar 8SE, as you can see so much with this telescope, and it’s so simple to focus, explore and use.